mhmdawnallah/Learning-Vuejs/README.md

 - **Mixins**: reusable code snippets that can be shared across multiple components, and can include data, methods, computed properties, and more.
 - **Interpolation and Data Binding**: Interploate and data bind data properties from vue js app into HTML
 - **Two Way Binding**: Data Binding + Event Binding e.g: using `v-model`
+- **Computed Properties**: There is a difference here between Methods and Computed Properties Vue Js is aware of the dependencies of Computed Properties and Re-run it when one of the dependencies changed unlike methods not attached to any event it's like data properties in Python.

 ## Reactive vs Non-Reactive Frontend
 - Reactive Frontend (Declartive Approach):